 Before I get to what each color means, did you know that we see in three primary colors: red, yellow and blue?

 All other colors we see are a combination of these primary colors.
 For instance, yellow + blue = green.
 I believe Ziploc bags used to have the seal in yellow and blue so that the consumer would know it was sealed when it has turned green.

 Meanings of colors

 Black.
 People who choose black as their favorite color are often artistic and sensitive.
 While these people aren't introverts, they are careful with the details of their lives and do not share easily with others.

 White.
 People who like white are often organized and logical and don't have a great deal of clutter in their lives.

 Red.
 Those who love red live life to the fullest and are tenacious and determined in their endeavors.

 Blue.
-If blue is your favorite color you love harmony, are reliable, sensitive and always make an effort to think of others.
+If blue is your favorite color you love harmony.
+You are reliable, sensitive, and always make an effort to think of others.
 You like to keep things clean and tidy and feel that stability is the most important aspect in life.